_edited.jpg)

 Glen's last words before attacking in defiance refers to the "For Frodo..." line at the end of the movie: Return of the King.

-Zoon is modeled after and inspired by my favorite Muppet: Gonzo the Great.
+Zoon is modeled after the author's favorite Muppet: Gonzo the Great.

 On page 286, “I’m sorry, I’m afraid I can’t do that.” refers to the movie: 2001: A Space Odyssey.

-The Captain’s Log refers to my birthday.
+The Captain’s Log refers to the author's birthday.
 May 26th, 1979.
 The “point four” is a reference to the fourth book in the series

 Commander Frakes is named and modeled after Johnathan Frakes, who played William Riker on Star Trek: The Next Generation.

-Liam is 6'2" because I couldn't decide who would be a better actor to play him, Samuel L. Jackson or Will Smith.
+Liam is 6'2" because the author couldn't decide which actor to play him, Samuel L. Jackson or Will Smith.
 Coincidently, they are both the same height.
 How he survived is hinted at in Tinker's Treasure in a temporal nexus where Lexia warns him of his fate much like Marty McFly warns Doc in Back to the Future.
 Lastly, a Tagonist Knight bestows their role upon those who are willing to take up such a position, often at a pivotal point in their reality.
 That is how Liam first becomes Paradox, assuming the role of a Tagonist Knight from his predecessor, saving his life.

 Captain Stewart is named and modeled after Patrick Stewart who played Captain Picard on Star Trek: The Next Generation.